 This is where the “Craigmillar Bond” agreement was made, in which many of Mary’s noblemen conspired to “remove” Mary’s unpopular husband.

 At Craigmillar Castle, you get free reign over the grounds.
 At admissions, they tell you to try out all the doors, and if a door is unlocked then you are welcome to explore what’s behind it.
 On the walk up to the castle, you may be greeted by the castle cat who likes to wander the fields.

-Once we’d poked our head into every chamber and taken every stairway to nowhere, we went back to the admissions office and gift shop to call a cab.
-While we were in there, Kevin-the-enabler convinced me to buy a Mary, Queen of Scots bear.
-And now I have a bear from every leg of our journey around the UK and Ireland.
+Once we’d poked our head into every chamber and taken every stairway to nowhere, we checked out the gift shop where I bought a Mary, Queen of Scots teddy bear.
+And I’m obsessed with her, she’s so freaking cute.